 9. Jeff Skinner – Carolina Hurricanes – 2010-11

 Selected seventh overall in the 2010 NHL Draft behind names such as Taylor Hall and Tyler Seguin, Jeff Skinner’s Calder Trophy victory was a bit surprising.
 The 18-year-old winger was the lone rookie to surpass the 60-point plateau that season but finished third among rookies with 31 goals scored.
 Skinner’s 63 points remains a career-high, but he’s reached that exact total three times.

 Steve Mason’s Calder-winning 2008-09 campaign was good enough to land him a second-place finish in the Vezina Trophy voting as well.
-The 22-year-old led the NHL with a ridiculous 10 shutouts that season, giving him a 2.29 goals-against average and .916 save percentage alongside a 33-20-7 record.
-More impressively, no netminder has taken home the Calder since then and just one other goalie has even finished in the top three.
-That will change this season as Jordan Binnington has earned a top-three finish and could very likely win the award.
+The 22-year-old led the NHL with a ridiculous 10 shutouts, giving him a 2.29 goals-against average and .916 save percentage alongside a 33-20-7 record.
+More impressively, no netminder has taken home the Calder since then, making this win a rare occurrence for a goalie.

 4. Mathew Barzal – New York Islanders – 2017-18

-The reigning Calder Trophy winner, Mathew Barzal had two games of NHL action prior to his first full season with the New York Islanders.
-He was held without a point in those contests but put the league on notice the following year.
-The 20-year-old center ran away with the rookie scoring race, totaling 22 goals and 85 points, beating second-leading scorer Clayton Keller by 20 points.
-Barzal was the first rookie to surpass the 80-point mark since Evgeni Malkin during his Calder-winning 2006-07 season.
+Mathew Barzal had two games of NHL action prior to his first full season with the New York Islanders, and he was held without a point in those contests.
+However, the following season the 20-year-old center put the league on notice by running away with the rookie scoring race, totaling 22 goals and 85 points, beating the second-leading scorer, Clayton Keller, by 20 points.
+Not only this, but Barzal was the first rookie to surpass the 80-point mark since Evgeni Malkin back in the 2006-07 season.